librarianrabbit/slash-ide/README.md

 # slash-ide
-A simple IDE for coding Lua scripts for the game Transformice!
+A simple IDE for coding Lua scripts for the game Transformice!.

 ## Disclaimer
 This is an old private project for coding Lua scripts for the game Transformice! with the help of an simple autocomplete.